 Douglas Gates Covered Pedestrian Bridge – Acton, MA

-York Bridge ConceptsBoardwalks, Massachusetts, Multiple Span, Pedestrian Bridges
+York Bridge ConceptsBoardwalks, Featured, Massachusetts, Multiple Span, Pedestrian Bridges

 Douglas Gates Elementary School Pedestrian Timber bridge with cover- Acton, MA